 Undergoing fertility treatment can be a high mountain to climb.
 IVF clinics in Mexico and Puerto Vallarta give intended parents strength throughout their journey and are committed and supportive throughout the process.
 Communication is key.

 - Couples who have had a previous birth of a child with a single gene defect, such as cystic fibrosis, sickle cell anemia and Huntington disease.

 - Couples who have a family history of diseases, which are passed to the child through the mother.
 Recessive disorders include hemophilia and most neuromuscular dystrophies.
 Dominant disorders include Rhett syndrome and vitamin D–resistant rickets.

 - Couples in which both partners are ‘carriers’ and are at risk for passing on inherited genetic disorder to their offspring.

 - Women of advanced reproductive age and couples who have had recurrent pregnancy loss due to chromosomal aneuploidy.

 - Intended parents who wish to select the gender of their child.
 The ability to determine the babies sex and notify the parents during the PGD process is legal in Mexico but illegal in many other countries.

 Each chromosome embraces a pattern of DNA.
 When a fluorescent analysis is placed on a cell, the cell can then be identified.
 The overall accuracy is over 90%.
-With Mexico’s scientifically refined equipment, the IVF with PGD method has helped many couples conceive a healthy baby, free of abnormalities or any hereditary diseases.
+With advanced equipment, genetic testing in Mexico has helped many couples conceive a healthy baby, free of abnormalities or any hereditary diseases.

 Risks and Side Effects of PGD Mexico